All Episodes

 You're absolutely right.

-You know, one of the things that um well we talk about McCabe.
+You know, one of the things that when we talk about McCabe, he's going to be retiring.

-He I I think it was um actually it was uh Congressman Goomart that said that he was grilled by the House Judiciary Committee for over seven hours, it was a little over a week ago.
+I think it was actually Congressman Gohmert that said that he was grilled by the House Judiciary Committee for over seven hours.

-So uh so McCabe's on his way out.
+So McCabe's on his way out.

-Umler, there's still talk about, you know, the White House has to consistently come out and say, we've never said that we're going to fire Mueller.
+Mueller, there's still talk about, you know, the White House has to consistently come out and say, we've never said that we're going to fire Mueller.

-And while that may be true, there has to be something has to be done about these other concerns that that we've had for a very long time now, and that you've been calling for, you've been calling for a special counsel, as you said, for a very long time as well.
+And while that may be true, there has to be, something has to be done about these other concerns that we've had for a very long time now and that you've been calling for.

 Yeah, exactly.

-A second special counsel needs to examine McCabe, Baker, both of which have other, you know, been sidelined or demoted, uh Bruce Orr, uh James Comey, who I I think violated the law uh on several occasions.
+Second special counsel needs to examine McCabe, Baker, both of which have either been sidelined or demoted, Bruce Orr, James Comey, who I think violated the law on several occasions, and reopen the Hillary Clinton email investigation, renew the investigation with clean and clear eyes and objective eyes,

-And and reopened the Hillary Clinton email uh investigation, uh renew the investigation with clean and clear eyes and objective eyes, and decide whether or not this should be referred to a grand jury.
+and decide whether or not this should be referred to a grand jury.

 And nobody's above the law.